aqwvinh/Basic_guideline_for_Machine_Learning/B. Feature Engineering.md

+# Feature Engineering

-Typical steps and tips for features engineering (not comprehensive)
+## Typical steps and tips for features engineering (not comprehensive)
 - Check variables type : numerical (discrete/continuous), categorical (ordinal/nominal), date and mixed variables (numbers and labels in the same observation like car numberplate or in ≠ observations)
 - Check MV (understand the mechanisms - MCAR/MNAR/MAR - to choose the right imputation technique - mean/median/mode/arbitrary/frequent/indicator/random/knn etc)
 - Check cardinality (high cardinaly may cause overfitting and operationalisation problems)